 What started as an experiment in grip on the wet decks of sailboats, Sperry has grown to be a global brand in many different footwear styles.
 Their classic look carries over to their version of the duck boot, the Cold Bay.

-Stain and water-resistant full-grain leather uppers are attached to a lightweight and durable EVA shell on the bottom.
+Sperry duck boots have stain and water-resistant full-grain leather uppers attached to a lightweight and durable EVA shell on the bottom.
 They come fully lined with 200 grams of Thinsulate insulation for extra warmth.
-And of course the signature super-grippy, razor-cut, non-marking Sperry sole is ready for sailing or any other terrible condition you want to throw at it.
+And, of course, the signature super-grippy, razor-cut, non-marking Sperry sole is ready for sailing or any other terrible condition you want to throw at it.

 Kamik Yukon 5

-Kamik was founded in 1898 and used natural rubber in their boots until 1982.
-Always striving to reduce their impact on the environment, natural rubber was phased out in favor of RubberHe, a synthetic alternative that is 100% recycled and 100% recyclable.
+Kamik was founded in 1898 and used natural rubber in its boots until 1982.
+Always striving to reduce their environmental impact, they phased out natural rubber in favor of RubberHe, a synthetic alternative that is 100% recycled and 100% recyclable.

-The Yukon 5 boot from Kamik features the lighter RubberHe sole with large, grippy lugs, a moisture-wicking liner and waterproof leather upper.
-200 grams of Thinsulate insulation keeps your toes warm.
+The Yukon 5 boot from Kamik features the lighter RubberHe sole with large, grippy lugs, a moisture-wicking liner, and waterproof leather upper.
+Two hundred grams of Thinsulate insulation keeps your toes warm.
 The removable felt liner is made from at least three recycled plastic water bottles.

-The Hunt Pac 6” is the ankle-high version of Eddie Bauer’s first Hunt Pac boot, which was introduced to the company's line in the 1960s.
-With a waterproof, seam-sealed leather upper and 200 grams of ThermaFill polyester insulation, they’re great for light snow and rain.
-The perfect boot for the generally cold and wet conditions found in the Pacific Northwest during winter.
+The Hunt Pac 6 inch is the ankle-high version of Eddie Bauer’s first Hunt Pac boot, which was introduced to the company's line in the 1960s.
+With a waterproof, seam-sealed leather upper and 200 grams of ThermaFill polyester insulation, they’re great for light snow and rain — the perfect boot for the generally cold and wet conditions found in the Pacific Northwest during winter.

 The gusseted tongue is connected to the rest of the boot and keeps water and dirt out.
-The rustproof hardware and vulcanized rubber sole are a good match for the wet, slushy conditions that these sturdy duck boots were designed to handle.
+The rustproof hardware and vulcanized rubber sole are perfect for the wet, slushy conditions that these sturdy duck boots were designed to handle.

 Sorel Caribou Wool Boot

 If there’s something Sorel knows well, it’s winter boots.
-The company basically invented the Pac boot style with the waterproof bottom and tall laced upper with a felt liner inside.
+The company invented the Pac boot style with a waterproof bottom and tall laced upper with a felt liner inside.
 Perfect for shoveling the driveway or getting around in deep snow.